 19. Lingayat Saints

-There are five famous Lingayat Saints of Virasaivism path: Santalinga, Kumaradeva, Sivaprakasa, and two others.
+There are five famous Lingayat Saints of the Virasaivism path: Santalinga, Kumaradeva, Sivaprakasa, and two others.
 They also spread Shaivism through religious songs and treatises during the seventeenth century.